Talk to Me Goose

+I still remember that face.
 Tears clouded David's tired eyes as he squirmed and kicked at the sheets.
 “Why does this keep happening?” he asked, gritting his teeth to hold back the emotion.
-With his Rival gun already missing, losing his Colorado Rockies blanket was too much.
-As the tears started to stream down his face, I tried to convince him there were other blankets.
+He was only eleven, so with his Rival Nerf gun already missing, losing his Colorado Rockies blanket was too much.
+Tears streamed down his face, and I tried to convince him there were other blankets.

 A few days later, Deb was gone, so I did what any desperate dad will do.
 I took the kids to La Casita.
-Grabbing my shrimp taco, I asked, “Do you guys think you’ve heard anything from God this week?”
-They thought for a minute.
+Grabbing my shrimp taco, desperate to make conversation, I asked, “Do you guys think you’ve heard anything from God this week?”
+They thought for a minute, and I waited, hoping someone would say something.
 David was finishing a bite of his burrito, and through the beans, I heard, “I need to take a chill pill.”

 “What?”
 I asked.
-He smiled and repeated what he said.
+He smiled and repeated himself.
 I put down my taco and looked at him.
 “How did God tell you that?”

 He took a drink of water and spoke a little more clearly.
 “I was reading about Jesus calming the storm, and God told me to take a chill pill.”
 My mind went back